sander981/git-course/README.txt

-This is an explanation file
+This is an explanation file (by Sandro)
 Update from innestr.